astronomer/docs/learn/airflow-azure-data-factory-integration.md

     astro dev start
     ```

-## Step 3: Create an Airflow connection to ADF
+## Step 3: Create an Apache Airflow® connection to ADF

 Add a connection that Airflow will use to connect to ADF.
 In the Airflow UI, go to **Admin** -> **Connections**.